BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 Location: Picaroons General Store, 32 Canterbury Street, Saint John, NB

-A laneway party on Grannan Lane will follow the “Women of the Round Table” event – all supporters are welcome.
+A laneway party on Grannan Lane followed the “Women of the Round Table” event – all supporters were welcome.
 BEAT was formed in October 2015 by a team of dedicated architects and designers with the support of local established architects.
 It is an independent organization dedicated to supporting equality and diversity in the profession of architecture through advocacy, community engagement and professional development.
-As its Atlantic Canadian arm, BEA Atlantic will develop web content, programming and social events – such as retreats and charettes – in collaboration with our BEAT colleagues and advisors, as well as architectural allies and advocates throughout the region and beyond to support continued mentorship, networking and leadership opportunities for women in the
+As its Atlantic Canadian arm, BEA Atlantic developed web content, programming and social events – such as retreats and charettes – in collaboration with our BEAT colleagues and advisors, as well as architectural allies and advocates throughout the region and beyond to support continued mentorship, networking and leadership opportunities for women in the architectural profession, and collaborative fields.
+BEA Atlantic is the voice for quality architecture in the Atlantic Region.
+‘Women of the Round Table’ is an official event of the 2018 RAIC/AANB Festival of Architecture and made possible by the Architects Association of New Brunswick (AANB).
+The Festival of Architecture is an annual event that brings architects, interns, and students from across Canada together to celebrate the journey of architecture; its cultural legacy, the outstanding achievements of Canada’s design professionals, and the opportunities of tomorrow.

 For inquiries, please contact Monica Adair or Melissa Wakefield.